- Connect to CCPL

 General Collection Development Plan

-To achieve the goals outlined in the CCPL's mission statement, the Library must take a careful, systematic approach to building collections that meet the needs of all the residents of Charleston County.
-It is fiscally and operationally impossible to include all possible titles and formats in the libraries' collections.
-CCPL will make decisions as to what specific titles and formats will be added to each specific library collection.
+To achieve the goals outlined in the library's mission statement, the library must take a careful, systematic approach to building collections that meet the needs of all the residents of Charleston County.
+It is fiscally and operationally impossible to include all possible titles and formats in the libraries collections.
+The library will make decisions as to what specific titles and formats will be added to each specific library collection based on these collection development levels:

 Basic Criteria for Selection